mikolaj-git/mikolaj-git/README.md

 Currently I'am working as a technical Help Desk Specialist.
 My responsibilities include:
 </br></br>

-> Technical customer support for the operation of dedicated hardware and software
+> Respond to requests for technical assistance by phone, email or using the Help Desk management system

 > Analysis, diagnosis and repair of reported service incidents

-> Cooperation with senior specialists and management in solving complex problems
+> Cooperation in an international environment with senior specialists, L2, L3 and management in solving complex problems

-> Work in an international environment
+> Prioritize and schedule problems.
+Escalate problems (when required) to the appropriately experienced technician

-> Support for proprietary IT systems
+> Support for proprietary IT systems and devices (computers, printers, scanners etc.)
 </br>